angular/angular/aio/content/guide/docs-style-guide.md

 A very helpful alert.
 </div>

+To-do: format below closer to what is seen in old guide

-1. .alert.is-critical A very critical alert
+* class="alert is-critical" A very critical alert
-1. .alert.is-important A very important alert
+* class="alert is-important" A very important alert
-1. .alert.is-helpful A very helpful alert
+* class="alert is-helpful" A very helpful alert

 </div>